manuelrurda/DealorNoDeal/README.md

 7. Finally, you can press `4`to exit the program.
 And don't worry, your stats will be saved.

-## Contributing
-Pull requests are welcomed.
-For major changes, please open an issue first to discuss what you would like to change.

 #
 Manuel Rodriguez Urdapilleta
 <p>29/01/2021</p>